valr/initsystem/README.md

 Optionally, build and install the following packages from the initsystem directory to replace udev and tmpfiles from systemd by eudev and opentmpfiles.
-Those packages will require the installation of the systemd stripped package.
+Those packages will require the installation of the systemd minimal package.

 - eudev
 - opentmpfiles
-- systemd
+- systemd-minimal

 Build and install the packages from the pkgbuild directory to remove the dependencies on systemd libraries.